Beryl Bernay: Journalism

 Bernay wrote and broadcast articles on domestic and international events, first as an independent photojournalist and later as a United Nations correspondent.
 As an independent journalist, Bernay wrote about women in politics, human rights abuses, and politically sensitive topics.
 Her United Nations journalism primarily focused on Southeast Asia.
-Her articles and photographs have appeared as cover stories or features in numerous publications, including Newseek, Time, Parade, the New York Times., the Herald Tribune, Christian Science Monitor, and the UN Observer.
+Her articles and photographs have appeared as cover stories or features in numerous publications, including Newsweek, Time, Parade, the New York Times., the Herald Tribune, Christian Science Monitor, and the UN Observer.

 Indonesia

 Bernay had assignments in Indonesia every year from 1964 through 1978.
 Her first professional photography assignment was in Bali in 1964 for Holiday Magazine.
 It's reported that during this first Bali trip "Ms. Bernay's decades-long [journalism] career was launched," as it was then she met Indonesian President Sukarno and their professional relationship began.
 Already on contract with CBS for her children's show, Bernay pitched the story of the impending Indonesian regime change.
 She reports that CBS agreed because Sukarno assured Bernay he would grant her exclusive interviews.
 After briefly training Bernay in broadcast journalism, CBS sent her to Jakarta, Indonesia in 1965, where she reported before, during, and after the October 1965 attempted coup.

 Bernay's political photographs of President Sukarno and General Suharto are available through Getty images.
 Her landscape and cultural photographs serve to illustrate Ronald McKie's 1969 book Bali.
 She included images of the 1966 cremation ceremony for Bali's King of Karangasem in her photography exhibitions.

 Bernay took graduate courses in Cultural Anthropology with Dr. Margaret Mead at Columbia University.
 In 1977 Bernay went with Margaret Mead to help during the famed anthropologist's last field trip to Bali.
 Her photographs from this trip were exhibited at the Museum of Natural History in New York.